tangming2008/tangming2008.github.io/_pages/cv.md

 Education
 ======
+- PhD in Materials Science and Engineering, Carnegie Mellon University, Pittsburgh, 2017
+- MS in Materials Science and Engineering, Carnegie Mellon University, Pittsburgh, 2014
 - BS in Materials Science and Engineering, Beihang University, Beijing, 2012
-- MS in Materials Science and Engineering, Carnegie Mellon University, Pittsburgh, 2014
-- PhD in Materials Science and Engineering, Carnegie Mellon University, Pittsburgh, 2017

 <br/>

 Work experience ([Linkedin](https://www.linkedin.com/in/tangming1990/))
 ======

-- Research engineer, ArcelorMittal Global R&D, 2018-03 - present
+- ArcelorMittal Global R&D, 2018-03 - present
+  - Research Engineer, 2018-03 - 2021-12
+  - Senior Research Engineer, 2021-12 - present
   - Managed the steel cleanliness characterization facility in support for product development, root cause analysis, and quality evaluation
   - Led projects on R&D fundamental steelmaking research to sustain new AHSS product manufacturability for the automotive customers, such as Tesla, Toyota, Nissan, and GM
   - Provided technical support to steelmaking operations to optimize the reliability of steelmaking process and minimize residual defects in the product
   - Co-chaired and organized the annual North America Innovation Awards (highest internal technical award)

-- Research Assistant, Carnegie Mellon University, 2014-08 - 2017-05
+- Carnegie Mellon University, 2014-08 - 2017-05
+  - PhD research assistant
   - Thesis: Inclusions, Porosity, and Fatigue of AlSi10Mg Parts Produced by Selective Laser Melting ([link](https://kilthub.cmu.edu/articles/thesis/Inclusions_Porosity_and_Fatigue_of_AlSi10Mg_Parts_Produced_by_Selective_Laser_Melting/6720185))
   - Discovered the oxide-induced porosity as a novel type of defect which dominates the fatigue performance of additively manufactured aluminum alloy
   - Collaborated closely with researchers in the Department of Mechanical Engineering and industrial partners from Arconic on fatigue, tension, and compression tests